Why Culture Eats Strategy for Breakfast

 On the other hand, once culture declarations are defined and refined, they seldom change.
 They provide a firm bedrock for how staff align, communicate and work.

-A growth culture aligns leaders with staff, and strategy with actions.
+A company culture aligns leaders with staff, and strategy with actions.
 Culture is the backstop that guides employee performance.
 During periods of ambiguity or times of change, staff revert to culture.
 When strategy and culture are not aligned, staff defer to culture.

 Culture is pervasive and perpetual.
 It starts slow but steadily advances like a flywheel to the point where it builds under its own momentum, and is difficult to slow down.